Breast Cancer Symptoms, Conditions, Causes and Risk Factors

-Breast cancer in its early stages usually does not cause symptoms.
+In its early stages, breast cancer usually does not cause symptoms.
 However, as the tumor grows, it can cause changes in how the breast looks and feels.

 You should see your doctor about any symptom that does not go away.
 Most often, these symptoms are not due to cancer.

 Tumors can be benign (non-cancerous) or malignant (cancerous).